 Knowing how far can you travel by horse in a day is essential if you plan on going on a fun trail adventure together, so let’s dive deeper into each of these considerations.

 Understanding at what pace your horse moves will help in determining the amount of distance you cover and time you take to travel in a single day.

 Generally, horses walk at an average speed per mile.
 A number of factors come into play when you go on a day-long journey with your trusty steed.

-A horse can take up to four mph when it walks and between eight and 12 mph when it decides to trot.
+A horse can go up to 4 mph when it walks and sits typically somewhere between 8 and 12 mph at a trot.

 By using the data above, that would mean that you could possibly cover about 32 miles.
 However, not many riders (especially those who aren’t used to riding long distances) can sit in the saddle for eight hours straight without getting very uncomfortable.
 If I tried to do that these days, I’d be so sore!

 If you’re riding a more fit trained horse, it can occasionally trot or canter too, which can reduce the amount of time taken to cover certain mileage.

 Existing Terrain and Footing

 The estimated time and distance that we have given above is based on a healthy horse’s pace, riding without any form of interruption.
 But the second thing to consider when deciding how far an average horse will be able to travel is the terrain.

-One reason that your horse could slow down or speed up depends on whether or not the riding conditions are favorable and ideal.
+One reason that your horse could slow down or speed up depends on whether or not the riding conditions are favorable.